The work healthcare runs on

 Patient balance to zero.
 ACH and card, on the same record.

-When the day breaks — a sick call, a surge, a denial — the work comes back through.
-Every move cited.
+When the day breaks — a sick call, a surge, a denial — the work comes back through, every move cited.
+Cause and effect cross the lines other systems can’t see across.

 Quiet quitting in the data